trustwallet/assets/README.md

 [_checksum format_](https://developer.trustwallet.com/add_new_asset#checksum_format)
 such as
 `blockchains/ethereum/assets/0x1234567461d3f8Db7496581774Bd869C83D51c93/logo.png`.
-- Create a PR to the main repo
+- Create a PR to this repo
-- Pay the processing fee

-## Documentation
+## Original Documentation

-For details, see the [developers site](https://developer.trustwallet.com/add_new_asset):
+For more information, see the original Trust Wallet documentation on their [developers site](https://developer.trustwallet.com/add_new_asset):

 - [Contribution guidelines](https://developer.trustwallet.com/add_new_asset#contribution-guidelines)